Davidggrigoryan/AI-Agents/README.md

 To start a local Ollama server outside of the GUI, run `run_ollama.sh` on Linux/macOS or `run_ollama.bat` on Windows.
-The Settings tab also has a "Запустить Ollama" button that triggers the same script.
+The Settings tab also has a "Запустить Ollama" button that triggers the same script and waits until the server responds.